Harmonising settlement cycles at T+2

 6 October 2014: date of the first transactions traded on a settlement basis of 2 days for 29 countries in Europe (Austria, Belgium, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Greece, Hungary, Iceland, Italy, Ireland, the Netherlands, Latvia, Lichtenstein, Lithuania, Luxembourg, Malta, Norway, Poland, Portugal, Romania, Slovakia, Spain (for bonds), Sweden, Switzerland, and the United Kingdom) as a result of the European industry initiative following France ones.
 Bulgaria, Germany and Slovenia were already settling on a T+2 basis.

-1st January 2015: Deadline according to the CSD Draft Regulation (see corresponding sheet): saving exceptions that may push back this deadline to 1st January 2016 or within the 6 months prior to a country migrating to T2S.
+1st January 2015: Deadline according to the Central Security Depositaries Draft Regulation (CSD Regulation, see our summary sheet): saving exceptions that may push back this deadline to 1st January 2016 or within the 6 months prior to a country migrating to T2S.

 In parallel, the change made to the French Monetary and Financial Code on 11 October 2010, followed this trend by imposing this reduction in the settlement cycle to two days on condition an equivalent system applied in the other European countries.

 Given the uncertainties as to the adoption of the draft CSD R and the increase in the number of major market projects (Move to T2S, implementation of standards on the processing of transactions on securities in Europe, etc.) the French financial market launched an impact study in 2011 for the various players enabling an optimal date for the move to T+2 to be targeted if the January 2015 date was confirmed by the CSD Regulation.